 Need more ideas of what to do in Bohinj?
 Visit the Tourist Information Center for maps and brochures.

-During our visit, we purchased a Bohinj Guest Card.
+During our visit, we purchased a Bohinj Guest Card (now called the Julian Alps Bohinj Card).
 The discount card was available to individuals and families staying two or more nights at Lake Bohinj and provided free or discounted admission to attractions.
-Ask if the card is still available at the TI.

 Lake Bohinj Map of Sights